Hello everyone; Coach Tyler here.

 - Exercising without gym equipment

-As with all things in life, as you get more acquainted with the platform, the better you will become at using Youtube to promote yourself as a personal trainer.
+As with everything in life, as you get more acquainted with the platform, you will better use Youtube to promote yourself as a personal trainer.

 But I thought that providing you with a few tips could come in handy to make that process move a little faster.
 So here they are.